Demographics of Cuba: Religion

 Cuba has a multitude of faiths reflecting the island's diverse cultural elements.
 Catholicism, which was brought to the island by Spanish colonialists at the beginning of the 16th century, is the most prevalent professed faith.
 After the revolution, Cuba became an officially atheistic state and restricted religious practice.
-Since the Fourth Cuban Communist Party Congress in 1991, restrictions have been eased and, according to the National Catholic Observer, direct challenges by state institutions to the right to religion have all but disappeared, though the church still faces restrictions of written and electronic communication, and can only accept donations from state-approved funding sources.
+Since the Fourth Cuban Communist Party Congress in 1991, restrictions have been eased and, according to the National Catholic Observer, direct challenges by state institutions to the right to religion have all but disappeared, though the Church still faces restrictions of written and electronic communication, and can only accept donations from state-approved funding sources.
 The Roman Catholic Church is made up of the Cuban Catholic Bishops' Conference (COCC), led by Jaime Lucas Ortega y Alamino, Cardinal Archbishop of Havana.
 It has eleven dioceses, 56 orders of nuns and 24 orders of priests.
 In January 1998, Pope John Paul II paid a historic visit to the island, invited by the Cuban government and Catholic Church.

 Afro-Cuban religions, a blend of native African religions and Roman Catholicism, are widely practiced in Cuba.
 This diversity derives from West and Central Africans who were transported to Cuba, and in effect reinvented their African religions.
 They did so by combining them with elements of the Catholic belief system, with a result very similar to Brazil.
 One of these Afro-Cuban religions is Santeria.

 Protestantism, introduced from the United States in the 18th century, has seen a steady increase in popularity.
 300,000 Cubans belong to the island's 54 Protestant denominations.
 Pentecostalism has grown rapidly in recent years, and the Assemblies of God alone claims a membership of over 167 000 people.
 The Episcopal Church of Cuba claims 10,000 adherents.
 Cuba has small communities of Jews, Muslims, Buddhists and members of the Baháʼí Faith.

-Demographic statistics from the CIA World Factbook

-Illicit migration is a continuing problem.
-Cubans attempt to depart the island and enter the US using homemade rafts, alien smugglers, direct flights, or falsified visas; Cubans also use non-maritime routes to enter the US including direct flights to Miami and overland via the southwest US/Mexican border, and islands adjacent to Puerto Rico and the US Virgin Islands.